mwvgroup/pittgoogle-client/docs/source/api/auth-docstring.rst

     myauth.credentials

-This will first look for a service account key file, then fallback to OAuth2.
+It will first look for a service account key file, then fallback to OAuth2.

 Classes
 -------